mervess/tr-wiktionary-parser/README.md

   You need to call its method as in DataParser.parseData(*filePath*, *dbPath*, *langKey*).
   It is suggested to use different database folders for wiktionaries in different languages.

-* After the database is ready, you are ready go.
+* After the database is ready, you are ready to go.
 There are examples in class *test/DataAccessorTest.java* showing how to get a specified data from the database.